kunjee17/fnconf18-scaling-elmish-app/slides/index.md

             { Value = newValue }, Cmd.none
 ```

-' Init is initializing with empty value and then update will take care of every change.
+' Init is initializing with an empty value and then update will take care of every change happen in the application.

 ---